VCTLabs/bruce/README.txt

     centered at the top by default.

 and so on.
-For more information see the HOWTO__ at the Bruce website (or bundled with the source) and the source examples directory.
+For more information see the HOWTO__ at the Bruce website (or bundled with the source in the doc/ directory) and the source examples/ directory.

 __ http://r1chardj0n3s.googlepages.com/howto